 - When a twisted-pair port is set to Auto-Negotiation, the end node should also be set to Auto-Negotiation to prevent a duplex mode mismatch. - A switch port using Auto-Negotiation defaults to half-duplex if it detects that the end node is not using Auto-Negotiation.
 This can result in a mismatch if the end node is operating at a fixed duplex mode of full-duplex.
-To avoid this problem when connecting an end node with a fixed duplex mode of full-duplex to a switch port, disable Auto-Negotiation on the port and set the port's speed and duplex mode manually. - o The only valid setting for the SFP ports is Auto-Negotiation. - Jumbo: This parameter indicates whether or not jumbo frames can be accepted by the switch.
+To avoid this problem when connecting an end node with a fixed duplex mode of full-duplex to a switch port, disable Auto-Negotiation on the port and set the port's speed and duplex mode manually. - The only valid setting for the SFP ports is Auto-Negotiation. - Jumbo: This parameter indicates whether or not jumbo frames can be accepted by the switch.
 You may want to activate jumbo frames when your switch will transmit video and audio files.
-The possible values are: - o Ignore -This parameter indicates that the All setting does not apply to the Jumbo field.
+The possible values are: - Ignore -This parameter indicates that the All setting does not apply to the Jumbo field.
 In other words, each port is set individually. - Enabled -This parameter indicates the port is permitted to accept jumbo frames. - Disabled -This parameter indicates the port is not permitted to accept jumbo frames.

-Note: When QoS is enabled on a port, the Jumbo frame parameter cannot be enabled.
+Note: When QoS is enabled on a port, the Jumbo frame parameter can not be enabled.

 - Flow Ctrl: Flow Control, This parameter reflects the current flow control setting on the port.
 The switch uses a special pause packet to notify the end node to stop transmitting for a specified period of time.
 The possible values are: - Ignore This parameter indicates that the All setting does not apply to the Flow Control field.
-In other words, each port is set individually. - Enabled This parameter indicates that the port is permitted to use flow control.
+In other words, each port is set individually. - Enabled This parameter indicates that the port is permitted to use flow control. - Disabled This parameter indicates that the port is not permitted to use flow control.